Stiofan-K/ZK-Balance_Testing_Mutators.sdd/README.md

 Hiya!
 This the Repository for the [Stiofan Balance refumble](https://zero-k.info/Mods/Detail/186).

-Below are the changes listed, for further insight check out the gui_changes_widget.lua.
+Below are the changes listed and some reasoning for them.

 ## Amphtanks: Boat but also car!
 Tis a new factory, though currently not quite complete and kitbashed out of existing models.
 Is still missing polish in how things play and feel, feedback is welcome.

     Murderhole:  Depth charge armed constructor.
 Tosses it on land, seeking in water.
     Springald:   Medium weight light particle burst fire raider.
 Overheats, cools faster in water.
-    Hive:        Deploying Swarm Missile Riot amphtank.
-Slow to start dealing damage but high dps.
-Overheats.
+    Hive:        Deploying Swarm Missile/Torpedo Riot amphtank.
+Overheats but cools faster in water.
     Mangonel:    Depth Charge Launcher skirmisher.
 Tosses them on land, seeking in water.
 Has some splash damage.
     Ballista:    Disarming Flak Tank with short range missile sidearm.
     Arbalest:    Rapidfire Gauss Firesupport.
 Stops to fire.
 Has very low line of fire.
 Overheats.
     Anura:       Subsurface Assault Raider.
 Uses torpedoes underwater and a plasma repeater on land.
     Crocodile:   Subsurface Assault Bombard.
-Fires either a Heavy Rocket on land or Torpedo in water on a 10 second reload.
+Fires a Heavy Rocket at surface targets even when submerged on a 10 second reload.
     Plaguerat:   Amphibious Terrain-flattening and Nanoplague bomb.
 8 bp zombie rezspeed.

 ## Nanoplague: Resurect wrecks into neutral Zombies!